Earth Day 2023: How to be sustainable at home

-- Use renewable energy: Consider installing solar at your residence or purchasing renewable energy and/or community solar with your utility.
-For more information about installing solar energy in WI go here and for community solar information in IL go here.
+- Use renewable energy: Consider installing solar panels at your residence or purchasing renewable energy and/or community solar with your utility.

-- Give unused items a new life: Give unused items a new life by “upcycling” them into a DIY or art project.
-Check here for upcycling ideas and here for kid’s art project ideas.
+- Repurpose items: Give unused items a new life by “upcycling” them into a DIY or art project.

 - Eat more plants and less meat: Adopting a more plant-based diet can lower your risk for diabetes, heart disease, and obesity, along with being better for the environment.
 Try going meatless for a day.

 - Get growing!
 Growing plants can help support your health and the environment.
-For gardening tips go here ,and to find native plants search here.
-Choosing native plants can help reduce flooding, provide wildlife habitat, and they require less upkeep.
-For indoor tips go here.
+Choosing native plants can help reduce flooding, provide wildlife habitat and they require less upkeep.

-- Green cleaning: Many conventional cleaners contain of chemicals that can contribute to pollution.
+- Green cleaning: Many conventional cleaners contain chemicals that can contribute to pollution.
 Switching to green cleaners or DIY cleaners or disinfectants, where appropriate, can reduce pollution in your home.
-Follow Centers for Disease Control guidelines for areas in need of disinfection.

 - Opt-out of junk mail and wasteful packaging: Register for digital bank statements and remove your name from junk mail lists.
-Reduce packaging by buying in bulk, purchasing less wasteful products, and having your online relater ship items together.
+Reduce packaging by buying in bulk, purchasing less wasteful products and having your online purchases shipped together.

 About the Author

-Travis is the Sustainability Specialist for Advocate Aurora Health.
+Travis is the Sustainability Specialist for Advocate Health Care and Aurora Health Care.
 He primarily works on managing sustainability data (waste, green purchasing, energy usage, etc.), system sustainability education, and on waste and energy reduction projects for the system.